snowplow/documentation/docs/collecting-data/collecting-from-own-applications/google-tag-manager/previous-versions/v3/v3-tags/index.md

 #### Set Custom Timestamp

 You can also choose to [set the True Timestamp](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md#setting-the-true-timestamp) with this field.
 The format must be UNIX time in milliseconds.

-## Acknowledgements

-Thanks to [Simo Ahava](https://www.simoahava.com/) for building the initial release of this template.